-We maintain distribution centers in York, PA, Commerce, GA and Lancaster, TX to support our existing stores and our growth objectives.
+We maintain distribution centers in York, PA, Commerce, GA, and Lancaster, TX and are building a fourth in Princeton, IL to support our existing stores and our growth objectives.
 We continuously assess ways to maximize the productivity and efficiency of our existing distribution facilities and evaluate opportunities for additional distribution centers.
-Processing delays or difficulties in operations at our existing distribution centers or any future new distribution centers could adversely affect our current operations by causing existing stores to have insufficient inventory, and affect future operations by slowing store growth, which could, in turn, reduce sales growth.
+Processing delays or difficulties in operations at our existing distribution centers, including our Princeton, IL distribution center, could adversely affect our current operations by causing existing stores to have insufficient inventory, and affect future operations by slowing store growth, which could, in turn, reduce sales growth.
 In addition, any distribution-related construction or expansion projects entail risks which could cause delays and cost overruns, such as shortages of materials, shortages of skilled labor or work stoppages, unforeseen construction, scheduling, engineering, environmental or geological problems, COVID-19 or other strains or types of contagion, weather interference, fires or other casualty losses and unanticipated cost increases.
-The completion date and ultimate cost of future projects could differ significantly from initial expectations due to construction-related or other reasons.
+The completion date and ultimate cost of future projects, including our Princeton, IL distribution center, could differ significantly from initial expectations due to construction-related or other reasons.
 We cannot guarantee that any project will be completed on time or within established budgets.

-If we are not successful in managing our inventory balances, it could have a material adverse effect on our business, financial condition and results of operations.
+If we are not successful in managing our inventory balances, it could have a material adverse effect on our business, financial condition, and results of operations.

-Our inventory balance represented 53.3% of our total assets exclusive of operating lease right-of-use assets, goodwill and trade name as of January 29, 2022.
 Efficient inventory management is a key component of our profitability and ability to generate revenue.
 To be successful, we must maintain sufficient inventory levels and an appropriate product mix to meet our customers' demands without allowing those levels to increase to such an extent that the costs to store and hold the goods adversely impact our results of operations.
-If our buying decisions do not accurately correspond to customer preferences, if we inappropriately price products or if our expectations about customer spending levels are inaccurate, we may have to take unanticipated markdowns to dispose of any excess inventory, which could have a material adverse effect on our business, financial condition and results of operations.
+If our buying decisions do not accurately correspond to customer preferences, if we inappropriately price products or if our expectations about customer spending levels are inaccurate, we may have to take unanticipated markdowns to dispose of any excess inventory, which could have a material adverse effect on our business, financial condition, and results of operations.
 We continue to focus on ways to reduce these risks, but we cannot ensure that we will be successful in our inventory management.
-If we are not successful in managing our inventory balances, it could have a material adverse effect on our business, financial condition and results of operation our business, financial condition and results of our inventory management.
-If we are not successful in managing our inventory balances, it could have a material adverse effect on our business, financial condition and results of operations.